-A considerable number of petitions filed with the ECP were based on multiple grounds seeking more than one relief.
-FAFEN does not have a complete breakdown of 16 petitions due to accessibility issues.
+A considerable number of petitions were based on multiple grounds seeking more than one relief.
+FAFEN does not have a complete breakdown of 16 petitions.

-According to the breakdown of details available with FAFEN, 38 petitions challenged the nomination process of candidates, 92 challenged the qualification of winning candidates, 212 leveled allegations of corrupt or illegal practices by the administration, election officials and/or polling staff while 280 directly accused the winning candidates of involvement in corruption/illegal practice.
+According to the breakdown of details, 38 petitions challenged the nomination process of candidates, 92 challenged the qualification of winning candidates, 212 leveled allegations of corrupt or illegal practices by the administration, election officials and/or polling staff while 280 accused the winning candidates of direct involvement in corruption/illegal practice.